Probiotics seem to be the new ‘hot’ item on the market, but could they really help your baby?

 There are three groups of main probiotics, Lactobacillus, Bifidobacterium, and Saccharomyces boulardii.

 Lactobacillus is the most common probiotic often found in fermented food or yogurt.
-This strain of probiotic is particularly useful for preventing diarrhea and helping digest lactose.
+This strain of probiotic is particularly useful for helping digest lactose.
 Bifidobacterium is found in most dairy products and helps the gut absorb nutrients while keeping the food moving.
-Saccharomyces boulardii is a probiotic found in yeast that helps with digestive issues like diarrhea and gas.
+Saccharomyces boulardii is a probiotic found in yeast that helps with digestive issues.

-When probiotics enter your system, they remain in the digestive tract to restore the balance of good bacteria, particularly if you or your baby have been on antibiotics.
+When probiotics enter your system, they remain in the digestive tract to restore the balance of good bacteria.
 They help boost the immune system and protect against infections by preventing the harmful bacteria from growing in your gut.

 Why Babies Get Colic